 Bookings for this tour are now open.

-Jane is working together with the very lovely and helpful Dai-san from Pitt Travel/Japan Package in Sydney who will handle your booking.
+Jane and Gerard are working together with the very lovely and helpful Dai-san from Pitt Travel/Japan Package in Sydney who will handle your booking.
 He is also able to assist you with flights, transfers and travel insurance.

 Please contact Jane Lawson directly if you have any queries regarding the tour content or to express your interest in booking and she will introduce you to Dai san who will send you the booking terms and conditions and handle payment.